Infinity in Our Hands

 The Lifecycle of Stars

-This project explore the life cycle of stars through utilizing data from three representative stellar objects.
+This project explores the life cycle of stars through utilizing data from three representative stellar objects.
 The birth of a star is represented by 30 Doradus also known as the Taruntula Nebula.
 A living star is represented by R Aquarii.
 The death of a star is represented by Tycho Supernova (Cas B) which is a supernova remnant.

 Collaborators Kristine Diekman (USA), Liz Waugh McManus (UK), and Lisa Mansfield (Australia) work across generative media, sound, drawing, glass-making, community-based projects, and interactive electronics to communicate diverse narratives and data to engage listeners.
 Their work ‘1.5 Degrees of Concern’ was longlisted for the 2022 Lumen Prize (art and technology field).
 Kristine is Professor Emeritus of California State University and active in acoustic ecology.
 Liz’s recent PhD research at the University of Sunderland developed an ‘Internet of Glass Things’, blending qualities of glass with new technologies and physical computing.
 Lisa is the senior time-based media conservator at Art Gallery of NSW, preserving artworks with performance, electronic,and software dependencies.